eokoneyo/kibana/docs/reference/cloud/elastic-cloud-kibana-settings.md

 `xpack.actions.webhook.ssl.pfx.enabled`
 :   Disable PFX file support for SSL client authentication.
 When set to `false`, the application will not accept PFX certificate files and will require separate certificate and private key files instead.
 Only applies to the [Webhook connector](/reference/connectors-kibana/webhook-action-type.md).

+`xpack.product_intercept.enabled`
+:   Enable or disable the product intercept feature.

+`xpack.product_intercept.interval`:
+:   Set the interval for the product intercept feature.

 ### Version 8.18+ [ec_version_8_18]

 `xpack.fleet.enableManagedLogsAndMetricsDataviews`